How to Make the Ultimate Hamburger

 Weber's master griller shares the one rule you've gotta break to achieve backyard burger nirvana.

 For decades, Weber's iconic kettle grills have been a fixture on American patios.
 And also for decades (two, to be precise) Jamie Purviance has been the Chicagoland company's master griller and cookbook-writer-in-chief.
-His new title, Weber's Ultimate Grilling (Houghton Mifflin, $27), is a tip-packed, step-by-step compendium of more than 125 deliciously approachable recipes-including a diner-style burger you make outside on a cast-iron griddle pan.
+His Weber's Ultimate Grilling (Houghton Mifflin, $27) is a tip-packed, step-by-step compendium of more than 125 deliciously approachable recipes-including a diner-style burger you make outside on a cast-iron griddle pan.

 "The basic American hamburger has not changed one iota.
 It's juicy, rich and charred with a flavor-packed crust," Jamie says.
 To achieve that exterior, you need a solid cooking surface, and you have to break a cardinal rule: Do press the patty with your spatula.
 In fact, Jamie adds, "Permission granted to really put some weight into the smash.
 You want to create as much direct contact between the burger and griddle as possible.
 More surface area means more browning, which means more crust, which means more flavor."